heuristic-solver/Mediapipe-Emotion-Classification/README.md

 <center><h2>Overview</h2></center>

-<p>This project focuses on classifying facial features by leveraging MediaPipe's face mesh capabilities.
+<p>This project focuses on classifying facial features by using MediaPipe's face mesh capabilities.
 A custom convolutional neural network (CNN) was built and trained on landmark-based image data.
 The model was designed to be efficient and adaptable for real-time or batch face analysis tasks.</p>

 <center><h2>Dataset Preparation</h2></center>